Autism Speaks: Awareness, media and events

 On April 2, 2013, the Cloth Hall, Ypres, Belgium with Nieuwerck was lit up blue for the World Autism Awareness Day.

-Autism Speaks sponsored and distributes the 2006 short film Autism Every Day, produced by Lauren Thierry and Eric Solomon.
-Autism Speaks staff member Alison Singer was reportedly criticized for a scene in which she said, in the presence of her autistic daughter, that when faced with having to place the girl in a school that she deemed to be terrible, she contemplated driving her car off a bridge with her child in the car.
+Autism Speaks sponsored and distributed the 2006 short documentary film Autism Every Day, produced by Lauren Thierry and Eric Solomon.
+Autism Speaks staff member Alison Singer was criticized for a scene in which she said, in the presence of her autistic daughter, that when faced with having to place the girl in a school for autistic children, she contemplated putting her child in her car and driving off a bridge.
 Thierry said that these feelings were not unusual among non-autistic mothers of autistic children.
-According to the book Battleground: The Media, Thierry instructed the families she interviewed not to do their hair, vacuum or have therapists present, and appeared with her film crew at homes without preliminary preparations, in order to authentically capture the difficulties of life with autistic children, such as autistic children throwing tantrums or physically struggling with parents.
+According to the 2008 book Battleground: The Media by Robin Andersen, Thierry instructed the families she interviewed not to do their hair, vacuum, or have therapists present, and appeared with her film crew at homes without preliminary preparations, in order to "authentically" capture the difficulties of life with autistic children, such as autistic children having meltdowns or physically struggling with parents.

 In December 2007, Autism Speaks' founder Suzanne Wright met with Sheikha Moza bint Nasser of Qatar to urge the country to sponsor a United Nations resolution recognizing World Autism Awareness Day.
-Qatar introduced the resolution, and the resolution was passed and adopted without a vote by the United Nations General Assembly, primarily as a supplement to previous United Nations initiatives to improve human rights.
+Qatar introduced the resolution, which was passed and adopted without a vote by the United Nations General Assembly, primarily as a supplement to previous United Nations initiatives to improve human rights.